Josephine Nesbit: General Hospital #2 in Bataan

 The Army Nurse Corps were ordered to set up a hospital in the jungle, General Hospital #2, located along the Real River.
-Without a building, the frontline hospital served 6,000 patients and had 18 wards.
+Without a building, the hospital ultimately served up to 6,000 patients and had 18 wards.
 Conditions were extremely rudimentary; patients lay on improvised cots and the jungle floor.
 Many nurses cared for the patients while sick with malarial fever themselves.
-Japanese soldiers were approaching and there was constant artillery fire.
+Japanese soldiers were several miles away during the siege of Bataan, which lasted until early April, plus there was constant artillery fire.
 Nesbit helped maintain "morale and solidarity," insisting that "the women respond always as nurses, as army officers and as a united group."
 She took care of the nurses, commanding sick nurses to go to bed and locating shoes, clothing, and underwear for nurses who did not have them.
-She convinced military pilots who were flying to outer Philippine islands to return with shoes and underwear for the nurses.
+She convinced military pilots who were flying to other Philippine islands to return with shoes and underwear for the nurses.
 To provide privacy for the nurses, Nesbit located canvas field shelters issued by the military and used sheets of burlap to "section off a part of the jungle where the nurses slept."